Loading...

 Yes — per governing documents

 Alabama regulates homeowners associations through two primary statutes: the Alabama Uniform Condominium Act (Ala.
 Code §35-8A), which governs condominium associations, and the Alabama Homeowners Association Act (Ala.
-Code §35-20), enacted in 2015, which provides a framework for planned community HOAs.
+Code §35-20), enacted in 2015 and applicable to associations created on or after January 1, 2016 (and older ones that opt in), which provides a basic organizational framework for planned community HOAs.
 Unlike states such as Nevada or Florida, Alabama does not impose statutory fine caps, meaning your CC&Rs and governing documents largely control fine amounts.

-The Alabama Homeowners Association Act (§35-20) was a significant development, providing homeowners in planned communities with basic protections including the right to access association records, attend open meetings, and receive proper notice before enforcement actions.
+The Alabama Homeowners Association Act (§35-20) was a significant development, giving homeowners in covered planned communities a statutory right to access association records (§35-20-13) and adding formation, filing, and lien rules.
+It does not, however, impose statutory fine caps, a pre-fine notice period, or an open-meeting mandate — those still come from your governing documents and the Alabama Nonprofit Corporation Law.
 Prior to this act, Alabama HOAs operated almost entirely under common law and their own governing documents.

 This guide covers everything you need to know about Alabama HOA law: how to fight violations, your rights under §35-8A and §35-20, fine limit structures, and strategies for challenging unfair enforcement.
 Use the sections below to find the information most relevant to your situation.

-Alabama does not set a statutory cap on HOA fines.
+Read the full Alabama dispute guide →Alabama does not set a statutory cap on HOA fines.
 Fine amounts are determined by your association's CC&Rs, bylaws, and governing documents.
 This means fines can vary significantly between communities.
 Always review your specific governing documents to understand your maximum exposure.

 Alabama law does not explicitly mandate a pre-fine hearing by statute the way Nevada or Florida does.
 However, most well-drafted CC&Rs include hearing provisions, and Alabama courts have held that associations must follow their own governing documents.
 If your CC&Rs require a hearing, the HOA must provide one before imposing a fine.

 Alabama HOAs may place liens on your property for unpaid assessments and fines if authorized by the governing documents.
 Under Ala.
-Code §35-8A-316 (condominiums) and §35-20-7 (planned communities), associations can enforce liens through foreclosure.
-However, this requires proper notice and follows Alabama foreclosure procedures.
+Code §35-8A-316 (condominiums) and §35-20-12 (planned communities), associations have an assessment lien they can enforce through foreclosure.
+The §35-20-12 lien is enforced judicially (the association files a verified complaint and the court may order a sale), and Alabama foreclosure procedures must be followed.

 Explore detailed guides for specific violation types, including your rights, sample response letters, and appeal strategies.